 2020/21 2021/22

 £000 • £000

 191 Balance at 1 April (1,899)

-(2,090) Amount by which council tax and non-domestic rates income credited to the Comprehensive Income and Expenditure Statement is different from council tax and non-domestic rates income calculated for the year in accordance with statutory requirements 1,077
+(2,090) income calculated for the year in accordance with statutory 1,077

-(1,899) Balance at 31 March (822)
+(1,899) requirements Balance at 31 March (822)

 Accumulated Absences Adjustment Account

 The Accumulated Absences Adjustment Account absorbs the differences that would otherwise arise on the General Fund Balance from accruing for compensated absences earned but not taken in the year e.g. annual leave entitlement carried forward at 31 March.
 Statutory arrangements require that the impact on the General Fund Balance is neutralised by transfers to or from the Account.